Minimal bandwidth $\mathbb{C}^*$-actions on generalized Grassmannians: Chow groups of the complex Cayley plane

 \begin{remark} As pointed out in \cite[Section 3]{ManivelCayleyPlane}, one can study the Chow ring of $X$ using the corresponding Hasse diagram.
 In particular, Iliev and Manivel describe a Schubert subvariety of $X$ isomorphic to $\DD_5(5)$, finding a Hasse sub-diagram that corresponds to the one associated to $\DD_5(5)$.

-Our description in terms of $\C^*$-action on $X$ allow us to interpret the complement of the Hasse sub-diagram of $\DD_5(5)$ in $X$ as the union of two sub-diagrams, corresponding to the Chow rings of the sink (a point) and the source ($\DD_5(1)$) of the $\C^*$-action.
+Our description in terms of $\C^*$-action on $X$ allows us to interpret the complement of the Hasse sub-diagram of $\DD_5(5)$ in $X$ as the union of two sub-diagrams, corresponding to the Chow groups of the sink (a point) and the source ($\DD_5(1)$) of the $\C^*$-action.

+By the way, we cannot recover the ring structure of $A^\bullet(X)$, because our methods are based essentially on the Bia\l ynicki-Birula theorem.
+This requires a case-by-case analysis, as, for example, Iliev and Manivel did in \cite{ManivelCayleyPlane}.
+For sure, the knowledge of such fixed-point decomposition can help the analysis.

 \end{remark}